-Holidays in Faro, Algarve: A Guide to Portugal’s Coastal City
+Holidays in Faro, Algarve: A Guide to Portugal's Sunny Capital

 Where to Stay in Faro